-He aimed to present his research from the Monte-Carlo Simulations he created, and what an acceptable withdraw rate would be for someone with a retirement horizon of 30 years.
-Bengen knew that it was dangerous for retirees to assume a withdraw rate of 7% – 8% of their assets while invested in volatile markets.
-Even though the market has averaged 7% – 8% he knew of the Sequence of Returns Risk.
+He aimed to present his research from the Monte-Carlo Simulations he created and what an acceptable withdraw rate would be for someone with a retirement horizon of 30 years.
+Bengen knew that it was dangerous for retirees to assume a withdrawal rate of 7% – 8% of their assets while invested in volatile markets.
+Even though the market has averaged 7% – 8%, he knew of the Sequence of Returns Risk.
 What that means is depending on what the market returns, and when it returns it, can be either extremely beneficial for an investor, or it can have devastating consequences for someone relying on that money to last them the rest of their lives in retirement.

 Here’s an example: The highest returns over 30 years (at the time of this writing) for the S&P 500, with dividends, was from 1970 – 1999.
 It produced an average return of 14.73% and an actual return of 13.6%.
 Logic would tell us that if someone retired in 1970, with $1 million, and only withdrew 10% of their assets per year, or $100,000, they should have plenty of money no matter how long they lived.
 But that’s not how it worked out.

 Why did this person run out of money after 14 years, even though the actual return was higher than their withdrawal rate?
 Because of the Sequence of Returns.
 This, in my opinion, is one of the most dangerous scenarios that retirees will face in our volatile times.
 What was Bengen’s suggested withdrawal rate?
 With his simulations, he found a 4% withdraw rate, with adjustments for inflation, should give a person a 94% chance of their money lasting them 30 years.
 The “4% Rule” was born and has been the standard go-to for financial planners ever since.